WriteNaN/Cesium/code-of-ethics.md

 # (2) Purpose
 > *orginally from https://sqlite.org/codeofethics.html, simply perfect for any project and it's maintainers.
 Henceforth, current maintainers and future maintainers should follow the ethics and rules described below. this is monitored directly from the heavens.*
+> ofcourse you can opt not to, but following them would grant something really awesome!!!! :D

 **May we honor these sacred principles of life and the matrix program.
 Amen.**